PRAXIS by TACITUS

 The app first

 A user can begin with a prompt, a source packet, a draft question, or a document.
-PRAXIS wraps the work in a ContextCapsule, routes it through source, document, graph, and time cores, then uses Ask PRAXIS, tools, and agent workflows to produce a memo, brief, source review, or handover that still carries its evidence trail.
+PRAXIS keeps the sources, assumptions, gaps, and next actions near the answer, then produces a memo, brief, source review, or handover that still carries its evidence trail.

 Use it today

-Current PRAXIS stays simple: one cockpit, capsule attached, evidence visible.
+Current PRAXIS stays simple: one cockpit, context attached, evidence visible.

-The current app centers on Home, Capsules, Ask PRAXIS, sources, memos, and receipts.
+The current app centers on Home, saved context, Ask PRAXIS, sources, memos, and receipts.
 Upstream TACITUS systems and deeper graph or temporal engines are described as integration layers or roadmap lanes when they are not the visible production surface.

 Sourceability